johnandrea/readgedcom/README.md

  'nick', etc. from the input file,
- 'display': from the "value" without surname slashes, 'html': "display" with "special" characters converted to html entities, 'unicode': "display" with "special" utf-8 chars converted to unicode representation }
+ 'display': from the "value" without surname slashes, 'html': "display" with "special" characters converted to html entities, 'unicode': "display" with "special" utf-8 chars converted to unicode representation, 'givn_display': from the input file,
+ 'givn_html': "display" with "special" characters converted to html entities, 'givn_unicode': "display" with "special" utf-8 chars converted to unicode representation, 'surn_display': from the input file,
+ 'surn_html': "display" with "special" characters converted to html entities, 'surn_unicode': "display" with "special" utf-8 chars converted to unicode representation }
 ```